Single pot still whiskey: Irish single pot still whiskeys

-Single Pot Still Whiskey Outside Ireland
+Single pot still whiskey outside Ireland

 While the term "single pot still" (SPS) whiskey is legally defined in Ireland, the recent resurgence in popularity has led some distilleries outside Ireland to adopt similar production methods, creating whiskeys that emulate the Irish style.
 Depending on local regulations, these products are sometimes labeled as single pot still whiskey, and sometimes simply labelled whiskey.

-These distilleries, while not legally recognized as producing single pot still whiskey outside Ireland, have embraced similar production techniques, contributing to the global appreciation of this distinctive style.
+These distilleries have embraced these similar production techniques, contributing to the global appreciation of this distinctive style.